The Best Books Set in High School or College For Fall 2023

 The scavenger hunt is both a literal and figurative search for Chloe, Smith, and Rory to find Shara and themselves in the process.
 This smart book had me listening nonstop.

 Imagine if all your past crushes found out you liked them all at once.
 EEK!
 That’s what happens to the heroine, Lara Jean Covey when the love letters she wrote get mailed!
+While this is a romance novel, the series works for our books about sisters post too!

 For more books like these, check out our list of High school Romance Books